secure-software-engineering/SWARM-CG/benchmarks/javascript/pycg_js/classes/imported_call/README.md

-A class is imported from a different module and then instantiated.
-We call one of its functions.
+A class is imported from another module and then instantiated.
+One of its methods is called.